cuernodegazpacho/legotrain/README.md

 "best" colors, hindering the ability to correctly identify them.
-The yellows are particularly tricky to be correctly picked out by the sensors, since they may apparently contain a significant red component (invisible to our eyes but visible to the sensors), they have lower saturation values, and they get easily confused with the light-yellowish carpet under the track.
+The yellows are particularly tricky to be correctly picked out by the sensors, since they may apparently contain a significant red component (invisible to our eyes but visible to the sensors), they have tipically low saturation values, and they get easily confused with the light-yellowish carpet under the track.

 Even with these "best" colors, the sensors generate a still significant number of false positive and false negative detections.
 I believe they are caused in part by interference with ambient light, confusion with the track sleepers and carpet underneath the track, and sensor sampling resolution.
 The software has a number of ways of, at least partially, handling these false detections by relying on timing information as the train moves along the track.
+More work is planned in order to minimize this problem.